-Although he continues to participate in ISHPSSB meetings, his focus in promoting "innovative, transdisciplinary sessions" and "fostering informal, co-operative exchanges and on-going collaborations" has, since 2001, shifted more to the smaller and more focused New England Workshop on Science and Social Change [which is described below] and its precursors.
+Although I continue to participate in ISHPSSB meetings, my focus in promoting "innovative, transdisciplinary sessions" and "fostering informal, co-operative exchanges and on-going collaborations" has, since 2001, shifted more to the smaller and more focused New England Workshop on Science and Social Change [which I describe below] and its precursors.

 Transdisciplinary Development: A Context for ISHPSSB and Related Contributions

 Excerpted from http://peter_taylor111.wordpress.com/about-pjt111/